Join In

 - My wife bought some batteries, but they weren't included.
 (Comedian Steven Wright) ("Some batteries" is the antecedent of the pronoun "they.")

-(NB: This quotation plays on the idea that batteries are never included when power-powered items are bought.)
+(NB: This quotation plays on the idea that batteries are never included when battery-powered items are bought.)

 - Get the facts first, then distort them.
 (American author Mark Twain)